tofke/BTCi-mn-setup/README.md

 #### Note : you need to have the 'pwgen' tool installed for the above example to work
 (if you don't have it yet, type 'sudo apt install -y pwgen')

-e) start the XBI daemon
+f) start the XBI daemon
 ```
 xbid
 ```
+#### Note : with Ubuntu 18.04, you need to source your .profile before if you did not have a folder named "bin" in your $HOME before

-f) check your local wallet to enable the masternode with appropriate masternode.conf
+g) check your local wallet to enable the masternode with appropriate masternode.conf
 ```
 alias VPS-IP:port masterbodePrivateKey TXindex X
 ```

-## NOTE : if you just upgraded from BTCi to XBI, follow these steps :
+## NOTE : if you want to just upgrade manually from BTCi to XBI, follow these steps :

 1) Connect to your VPS (as the user running the wallet) and stop the masternode :
 ```